CodeYourFuture/curriculum/org-cyf/content/guides/deployment-netlify/deploying-backends/index.md

 ### ✅ Checklist

-All of your backend paths start with `/api`.
-For example `/api/videos`, `/api/bookings/1`, etc. Every other URL will be considered as part of the frontend.
+- [ ] All of your backend paths start with `/api`.
+For example `/api/videos`, `/api/bookings/1`, etc. Every other URL will be considered part of the frontend.
-Your backend code is organised like this:
+- [ ] Your backend code is organised like this:
       a. `/server/api.js` contains your actual backend functionality.
 You can include other modules from this file if you wish to split the file into multiple modules.
 This file is used by Netlify.
       a. `/server/server.js` starts up your express.js server and contain settings to load up `api.js` to serve everything under `/api`.
 This file is used for local development.
-Your backend does not use global variables to save data between requests.
+- [ ] Your backend does not use global variables to save data between requests.
 All persistence is done through the database or by using cookies.

 Once you have checked your backend meets the requirements, you are ready to add support for Netlify.

 ## ⚙️ Define Netlify config